alexmanrique/blog/_posts/2020-09-22-how-to-document-your-java-rest-api.md

 In the following link you can see a live example of  <a href="https://petstore.swagger.io/?_ga=2.25871421.1425290472.1601114879-866601831.1599386328#/">a pet store API</a> using Swagger UI.

-Is it hard the maintenance of Swagger?
+Is it hard the documentation maintenance with Swagger?
 -------------------------------
 Because Swagger is attached to the code, if developers are changing the API, if in their <a href="{{ site.baseurl }}{% post_url 2020-09-17-my-favourite-pull-requests %}">pull request</a> they have not updated the code to show the changes we can request them to update them.

-If the documentation is in a wiki page is more difficult to remember to update the documentation, but if we have it in the code the developer is forced to keep it up date.
+If the documentation is in a wiki page is more difficult to remember to update the documentation, but if we have it in the code the developer is forced to keep it up to date.

-If we check the stars that has the Swagger UI <a href="https://github.com/swagger-api/swagger-ui">repository</a> in Github, they have 18,6k stars, so the probability that the project is discontinued is low.
+If we check the stars that has the Swagger UI <a href="https://github.com/swagger-api/swagger-ui">repository</a> in Github, they have 18,6k stars, so the odds that the project is discontinued are low.

 How to add Swagger to your API?
 -----------------------------------